 It is not difficult to see why the algorithm terminates: in each turn women that are still single must choose men that have not chosen before.
 As the number of men is finite, there are only so many requests that can be made and the algorithm must terminate.

 It’s easy to verify that the couples we have produced are stable in the sense we have specified.
-That is, if someone is not matched with his/her first choice, then the first choice must be matched to someone she/he prefers to him/her.
-This also applies to the second choice when someone is matched to his/her third choice.
+That is, if someone is not matched with his or her first choice, then the first choice must be matched to someone she or he prefers to him or her.
+This also applies to the second choice when someone is matched to his or her third choice.
 For instance, Chloe is matched with Alex, her second choice.
-This is because her first choice, Brian, prefers to be match with Ann, which is higher in ranking with respect to Chloe.
+This is because her first choice, Brian, prefers to be match with Ann, who is higher in ranking with respect to Chloe.